MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 * Composited layers performance.

 See also:
-* [Navigate webpage layers, z-index, and DOM using the 3D View tool](../devtools-guide-chromium/3d-view/index.md)<!-- todo: Video section ok? -->
+* [Navigate webpage layers, z-index, and DOM using the 3D View tool](../devtools-guide-chromium/3d-view/index.md)<!-- Video section is ok -->
 * [Debug the web in 3D with the 3D View tool](https://blogs.windows.com/msedgedev/2022/06/21/debug-the-web-in-3d-with-the-3d-view-tool/) - blog post.